AMReX-Astro/Nyx/README.md

 the gravitational field.
-In addition, Nyx currently includes physics needed to accurately model the intergalactic medium: in optically thin limit and assuming ionization equilibrium, the code calculates heating and cooling processes of the primordial-composition gas in an ionizing ultra-violet background radiation field.
+In addition, Nyx currently includes physics needed to accurately model the intergalactic medium: in optically thin limit and assuming ionization equilibrium, the code calculates heating and cooling processes of the primordial-composition gas in an ionizing ultraviolet background radiation field.
 Additional physics capabilities are under development.

 Nyx is parallelized with MPI + OpenMP, and has been run at parallel concurrency